 Hampton, VA 23666

 Academy Goals and Description: The Greater Peninsula Governor's STEM Academy will foster a vibrant economy for the Virginia Peninsula and the Commonwealth by creating a culture that educates and trains innovators and technologists necessary for businesses to remain competitive in a global economy.
-The Academy will direct its initial focus on the Science, Technology, Engineering, and Mathematics (STEM) career cluster with the development of career pathways in engineering technologies, particularly electrical engineering technology and mechanical engineering technology.
-For these two career pathways, the Academy will establish regional enrichment programs to include Engineering Technology Exploratory Saturdays (seventh and eighth grade) and an Engineering Technology Summer Camp (ninth and tenth grade).
-The STEM Academy will also establish an Academy for Engineering Technology (eleventh and twelfth grade) within at least one high school in each of the six school divisions in the Greater Peninsula area.
+The Academy will direct its initial focus on the Science, Technology, Engineering, and Mathematics (STEM) career cluster with the development of career pathways in engineering and technology and information technology.
+For these two career pathways, the Academy will establish regional enrichment programs to include information and Engineering Technology Exploratory Saturdays (seventh and eighth grade) and an Information and Engineering Technology Saturday Event (ninth and tenth grade).
+The STEM Academy will also establish an Academy for Information Technology and Engineering Technology (eleventh and twelfth grade) within at least one high school in each of the six school divisions in the Greater Peninsula area.

-Under the facilitation of NHREC, the Academy for Engineering Technology will implement a unique academy model that focuses on school division-based courses while utilizing regional courses at NHREC and the community colleges, as well as distance learning.
-The STEM Academy’s engineering technology curriculum will provide a seamless alignment from middle school to high school to college, emphasizing advanced academics (Algebra I in 8th grade, Algebra II by 11th grade, and four years of science) and college-level technical training.
+Under the facilitation of NHREC, the Academy will implement a unique model that focuses on school division-based courses while utilizing regional courses at NHREC and the community colleges, as well as distance learning.
+The Academy’s engineering technology curriculum will provide a seamless alignment from middle school to high school to college, emphasizing advanced academics (Algebra I in 8th grade, Algebra II by 11th grade, and four years of science) and college-level technical training.
 The instructional pedagogy will implement project-based, experiential and cooperative learning.
-The STEM Academy’s implementation will be supported by regional and school team-based professional development.
+The Academy’s implementation will be supported by regional and school team-based professional development.

 Upon successful implementation of this initial effort, the Academy will be expanded to develop enrichment programs and academy designs for other career clusters and pathways such as geospatial technologies, modeling and simulation, nanotechnology, biotechnology, and other fields of innovation, technology and engineering based upon the work force needs on the Greater Virginia Peninsula.

-NHREC is the largest and oldest regional center in the state and will become the only one to operate both a Governor's School (The Governor's School for Science and Technology) and a Governor's Academy for Career and Technical Education (GAITE).
+NHREC is the largest and oldest regional center in the state and will become the only one to operate both a Governor's School (The Governor's School for Science and Technology) and a Greater Peninsula Governor’s STEM Academy (GPGSA).

 Highlights of the Academy: